seek-oss/skuba/CONTRIBUTING.md

 Prereleases can be created on demand via [seek-oss/changesets-snapshot].

-Run the [Snapshot workflow] in GitHub Actions to publish a new snapshot version to npm.
+Manually run the [Snapshot workflow] for the `master` branch in GitHub Actions to publish a new snapshot version to npm.

 <https://www.npmjs.com/package/skuba?activeTab=versions>